Willamette Escarpment: North Escarpment

+Continuing northwest, the bluff rises over land owned by the University of Portland before extending above two undeveloped areas on either side of BNSF Railway Bridge 5.1.
+Southeast of the railroad bridge is the McCormick & Baxter Superfund site.
+Northwest of the railroad bridge is Willamette Cove, a 27 acre parcel of land owned by Metro that was formerly used for industrial purposes.

 South Escarpment

 A major feature of the South Escarpment Unit (45.474510°N 122.652878°W) is the Oaks Bottom Wildlife Refuge, a 170 acre wetland at the base of the escarpment managed by Portland Parks & Recreation.
 The unit also contains land managed by Metro and the State of Oregon, along with several privately owned properties.